The Proof of Work vs Proof of Stake: An In-Depth Discussion

 Although there can be many consensus mechanisms (and in fact there are), PoW and PoS are the most common.
 The process by which nodes validate transactions by solving a mathematical puzzle is called mining.
 The network’s consensus mechanism determines a node’s ability to participate in the mining process.

 That said, it is somewhat evident that ensuring secure and valid blockchain-based transactions is one of the significant functions of consensus mechanisms.
-Later in this insight, we’d see that these mechanisms are devised to tackle the problems of blockchain hacks and frauds.
+Later in this insight, you’d see that these mechanisms are devised to tackle the problems of blockchain hacks and frauds.

-The blockchain technology is much revered for being immutable and secure.
+Blockchain technology is much revered for being immutable and secure.
 Yet, it would indeed be a mistake to think that the hacker community isn’t looking for newer ways to breach newer technologies.
 Obviously, hacking a blockchain is way more difficult than committing any other cybercrime.
 But it is not impossible.
 Not yet, at least!

 Although there are a variety of breach attacks, the blockchain projects are affected by two of them the most – Distributed Denial of Service (DDoS) and 51% attacks.
 Since, the significant differences between PoW and PoS emanate from their ability to tackle these attacks, let’s discuss these two briefly here.